weaviate/weaviate-io/developers/weaviate/configuration/pq-compression.md

 #### Enable PQ and create the codebook

 To enable PQ compression, update your collection (class) schema to set `pq_enabled=True`.
-After you update the schema, Weaviate trains PQ on the first 100,000 objects in your database.
+After you update the schema, Weaviate uses up to `pq_training_limit` objects to train PQ.

 import PQMakesCodebook from '/_includes/pq-compression/makes-a-codebook.mdx' ;